LautaroJayat/data-structures-and-algorithms-in-c/05_hash_table_separate_chaining/readme.md

 bool Remove(HashTable* hashTable, char* key);
 ```

-For convinence we will create a separate set of functions that handles linked list operations such as creating a node, removing a node, getting the value of a node and clearing a whole list.
+For convenience, we will create a separate set of functions that handle linked list operations such as creating a node, removing a node, getting the value of a node, and clearing a whole list.
-The signatures for those functions will be:
+The function signatures for these operations will be as follows:

 ```c
 Node* CreateNode(char* key, char* value);